 IR35 rules apply to off-payroll workers who are self-employed and operating under a Personal Service Company (PSC) i.e. a limited company that they own and control.
 It does not apply to sole-traders or PAYE agency workers.

-We’re also partnering with UK Finance to deliver a IR35 focused webinar.
+We have also partnered with UK Finance to deliver a IR35 focused webinar.
 This essential webinar serves as a guide for anyone who engages contractors in their business and needs to understand the impact of the impending change to IR35 legislation.
-Sign up here.
+Watch it here.

 an annual turnover of more than £10.2 million

 a balance sheet total of more than £5.1 million

 The off-payroll working rules will also apply to: